For The Bench

 4 W-Y

-This recent Mark Vandervliet double is not registered, and being a flower previously unseen I was perplexed by the size of the bulb, a really big bulb.
+This recent Mark Vandervliet double is makes a really perplexingly big bulb.
 The double flower is equally as big and supremely well organized and detailed.
-Like many sumo-sized doubles she blooms in the leaves a bit, so better for the vase and the bench than the border.
-I would like to have a platoon of Big Girls.
+Like many sumo-sized doubles she blooms in the leaves a bit but on a plenty strong stem , so much the better for the vase, the bench, and the border.
+I have taken ribbons with this bloom .
+I would like to be greeted in my garden by a platoon of Big Girls, but alas small numbers yet.

 2 Y-O